openplanet-nl/nadeoapi-docs/docs/live/club-management/edit-map-review.md

       type: integer
       description: The ID of the club where the map review activity should be created
       required: true
-    - name: mapReviewId
+    - name: activityId
       type: integer
-      description: The ID of the map review activity to be edited
+      description: The activity ID of the map review activity to be edited
       required: true
   body:
     - name: name